weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_01_Lab01_Ex1_Create_Connectors.md

 3. Holly wants to create custom connectors using the on-premises **Exchange Admin Center (EAC)**.
 To do so, select the **Windows** icon on the taskbar, and in the Windows menu select the **Microsoft Exchange Server 2019** group.
 In the program group, select **Exchange Administrative Center**.

-4. This will open **Internet Explorer**, which will attempt to access the EAC.
-IE will display an error page indicating **This site is not secure**.
-Select **More information,** which displays a message indicating **The hostname in the website’s security certificate differs from the website you are trying to visit**.   <br/>
+4. This will open **Edge browser**, which will attempt to access the EAC.
+IE will display an error page indicating **Your connection isn't private**.
+Select **Advanced,** which displays a message indicating **the server couldn't prove that it's localhost; it's security certificate is from LON-EX1.
+This may be cause by a misconfiguration or an attacker intercepting your connection**.   <br/>

 	You received this message because a certificate for the EAC was not needed for this VM training environment.
-Therefore, select **Go on to the webpage (not recommended)**.
+Therefore, select **continue to localhost (unsafe)**.

 5. Maximize your browser window, and then log into the EAC as **adatum\Administrator** and password **Pa55w.rd.**